Essays on the Active Powers of the Human Mind: Context

 Reid's writings can be placed in the historical context of the emerging Scottish Enlightenment.
 This is a period of profound intellectual development and discourse in Scotland in the second half of the 18th century and beginning of the 19th century, especially revolving around the intellectual hub Edinburgh.
 During this period, Scottish philosophers including Hume, Smith and Stewart were disputing philosophical topics including questions about the human nature, morality and epistemology.
 Reid was especially in close correspondence with his contemporary David Hume.
 Letters show correspondence between the two philosophers.
-The author refers directly to Humes ideas in several of his books, including Essays on the active powers of the human mind.
+The author refers directly to Humes ideas in several of his books, including Essays on the Active Powers of the Human Mind.
 Even though in the current times Hume's philosophical ideas are much more well known, during their time Reid was at least equally renown.
 His ideas have been overshadowed among others due to later criticism from Kant and Hume.

 The author was born into a parish family and was therefore educated in a Christian context.
 As a teenager he went to the Marischal college where he was taught by the philosopher George Turnbull and got in touch with Berkeley's philosophy.
 His education on Berkeley's philosophy may have influenced him later to reject the representationalist ideas.
 Both philosophers reject the epistemological standpoint that we perceive the objects of the worlds indirectly through ideas as mediators in our mind.
-However Reid later counters Berkeley's idealism with his commonsense realism, thereby disagreeing with Berkeley's standpoint that everything is mind-dependent, and everything is either a mind itself or an idea in the mind.
+However, Reid later counters Berkeley's idealism with his common sense realism, thereby disagreeing with Berkeley's standpoint that everything is mind-dependent, and everything is either a mind itself or an idea in the mind.
 During his theology studies and his position as a librarian, Reid further studied philosophical works by Locke, Hutchinson and Hume.
 In response he published his first more regarded essay and became Professor of philosophy at King's College.
 There he founded the Aberdeen Philosophical Society.
 In this context he critically discussed Hume's Treatise of Human Nature with contemporaries.
 Here Reid also began discussing his ideas that he later elaborated on in his essays on the human mind.
 Many of the discussions with his contemporaries were likely basis to his elaborated ideas in the book.
 After the publication of his first work Inquiry into the Human Mind on the Principles of Common Sense, Reid became Adam Smith's successor as professor for moral psychology at the University Glasgow.
 In 1780 Reid resigned from his position in order to devote himself exclusively to his philosophical enquiries and the writing of his essays.